-DAY 6- Last night we shared an 4 bunk 8 bed room with our former roommates mates, 3 French and the British couple, John & Joy.
+DAY 6- Last night we shared a 4-bunk 8 bed room with our former roommates mates, the French trio, and the British couple, John & Joy.
 We enjoyed a wonderful breakfast this morning with a real pot of coffee before heading out.

 I am feeling the embrace of the Camino since meeting these two wonderful Dutch women, Mica & An.
 I believe it began with the simple gesture of An offering to share their apple on our first break after we began walking together.
 Sharing is one of the important lessons of the Camino.

-Today’s walk like yesterday’s was really a very challenging hike.
-Today in addition to the normal ups & downs we had one hill to cross requiring a 490 meter climb and descent.
+Today’s walk like yesterday’s was very challenging.
+Today, in addition to the normal ups & downs we had one hill to cross requiring a 490 meter climb and descent.
 The trails consisted of many switchbacks on muddy sloppy cow and sheep paths.
 And the down hill portions required a lot of technical hiking rock to rock while trying to not slip on your but in the ever present mud.

 There were few options of places to stay tonight.
 The first option, a farm Guest house was already occupied by our 3 French friends who got there first.
 The owner called ahead and found us rooms in the village.
 When we arrived we discovered our British couple John & Joy had arrived just before us!
 We shared s home cooked meal including fresh cheese I was able to buy from the farm next door.

 We had some breakfast in house after which our landlady took us to visit basque church across the street.
 They have an interesting tradition in that during services the men are segregated to the balcony.